zense/IIITB-StudentKit/docs/faq.md

   Branch Opening Closing

   CSE     185     185

   ECE     200     168

 15. **How are the sports facilities ?**

-  IIITB offers a range of sporting facilities like TT courts, Badminton courts etc.
+  IIITB believes in the fitness of mind and body.
+There is a compulsory Physical Education course for the first year students during which they are exposed to physical exercises and other sports.

+  The seniors are enthusiastic about sports and can be regularly found playing outdoor sports.
+Also, indoor sports such as table-tennis, chess, carrom and others can be played in the Multi-Purpose Hall.